Skip to content

 1. Make sure you're not relying on any of the removed functionality.

-2. Update imports to use meters package instead of spectator for Meters.
+2. Update imports for Config and Registry, and use the meters package instead of spectator for Meters.

-3. If you want to collect runtime metrics pull spectator-go-runtime-metrics and follow the instructions in the README.
+3. If you want to collect runtime metrics, add the spectator-go-runtime-metrics library, and follow the instructions in the README.

 4. If you use PercentileDistributionSummary or PercentileTimer, then you need to update your code to use the respective functions provided by the Registry to initialize these meters.